robertorosero/pyhtonmig/Doc/library/stdtypes.rst

 (7)
    Python defines ``pow(0, 0)`` and ``0 ** 0`` to be ``1``, as is common for
    programming languages.

+(8)
+   :class:`int` and :class:`long` are always finite.
+A :class:`real` is finite when it's neither infinite nor NaN.
+A :class:`complex` is finite when both its real and its imaginary part is finite.

 All :class:`numbers.Real` types (:class:`int`, :class:`long`, and